Top Wine Trends For Fall, According To Leading Sommeliers

 Orange Wine Might Be Trendy, but in Georgia It’s Nothing New

-Crop;webp=auto;jpeg Quality=60
+Crop;webp=auto;jpeg quality=60

 Whether we’re aware of it or not, there’s a reason orange wine is resonating with us, and it goes beyond the “it” factor.
 The drink is rooted in history, inspired by ancient winemaking techniques in Georgia.
 And those techniques, which often rely on minimal intervention, get you as close to “wine” as can be.